 McNeel - Rhino 6 - Single-User EDU - Upgrade from previous versions

-Rhino is a powerful 3D design software which uses NURBS geometry to describe any form regardless of size or complexity.
+Rhinoceros (aka Rhino) is a powerful 3D design software for Windows and Mac which uses NURBS geometry to describe any form regardless of size or complexity.
 Rhino is commonly used for industrial design as well as for example architecture, furniture and jewelry design.

 Rhino allows you to model the most complex surfaces you can imagine.
 The 3D information can then be exported to a variety of formats for further processing in the visualization and manufacturing process.
 Start off with a sketch, drawing, model or just an idea – Rhino provides all the tools needed to make models of your products.
 Then they are ready for rendering, animation, design, analysis and manufacturing.
 Rhino can create, edit, analyze, and translate NURBS curves, surfaces and solids.
 There are no restrictions in complexity, extent, or size.
 Rhino also supports polygon meshes and point clouds.